kevin-bot-glitch/Zxwar-Bot/README.md

 # Zxwar-Bot
-Zxwar Bot Discord With discord.js v13
+Zxwar Bot in multypuporse bot discord and